zhenghao-li/Data_Mining/Exercise2.md

 heating, and livingArea \* fuel.
 But other variables are not strong drivers of prices from the a perspective of RMSE.

-## 1.3 The Performance of KNN Method
+## Question 3: The Performance of KNN Method

 Now we use KNN regression to predict prices.
 The approach is similar: first, use price as the target variable, then use house value as the